Edited by: Keri Stooksbury

 - Priority boarding on all flights, prior to group 1.
 ConciergeKeys can board the aircraft prior to everyone else so they can store bags in overhead bins and get settled even before first class passengers.
 This process is sometimes chaotic, as some ConciergeKeys get lost in the shuffle with group 1 getting called shortly thereafter.

-- Select ConciergeKey members can gift Executive Platinum status to someone else (spouse, family member, friend, colleague, etc.) Keep in mind that if this designated Executive Platinum doesn’t spend as much as other Executive Platinums, they’ll always be behind them on any upgrade lists, priority lists, etc., since those are categorized by rolling Elite Qualifying Dollar spend.
+- Select ConciergeKey members can gift Executive Platinum status to someone else (spouse, family member, friend, colleague, etc.) Keep in mind that if this designated Executive Platinum doesn’t earn as many Loyalty Points as other Executive Platinums, they’ll always be behind them on any upgrade lists, priority lists, etc., since those are determined by earned Loyalty Points.

 In addition to many of these benefits, members also receive some “surprise and delight” gifts such as events with company executives, gifts mailed each year, and even complimentary status to designate out to a family or friend.